Chimoneg27/Chimoneg27/README.md

 # 💫 About Me:
-🎧 I enjoy listening to music<br>🎮 I am a gamer.
-Favorite franchise is the Assassin's Creed games<br>📕 I read a lot. <br>🤝 I’m looking for help with becoming Africa's youngest billionaire<br>🌱 I’m currently learning some python for backend web development
+📕 I read a lot.

 ## 🌐 Socials: